waldenblue/naosei1456/README.md

 I’ve created a `NavRoute` class which helps to isolate the Navigation definition logic making easy to reuse and scale every time new screens are required.

 # Testing.
-I've choosed [MockK](https://mockk.io/) for mocking, building scenarios and verifing in Unit Tests, desig
+I've choosed [MockK](https://mockk.io/) for mocking, building scenarios and verifing in Unit Tests, designed to be used in Kotlin which I think is quite simple and useful, its sintax are cool 😄.
+The well known [Mockito Kotlin](https://github.co